-In New Zealand we have two different energy labels for products and appliances:
+In New Zealand, we have the Energy Rating Label for many products and appliances:

-- Energy rating labels - give you information on how much energy a product uses and a star rating so you can compare similar models.
+- The label gives you information on how much energy a product uses, and a star rating so you can compare similar models.

 All building work, including renovations, needs to comply with the Building Code and may need a building consent.
 You can find more information on the Building Performance website, or by contacting your local council.